cjwit/arabmusic/README.md

 Next Up
 * Review what pages we need, edit navigation bar in HTML files
 * Create individual components for headers on each page
-* Merge the html and jsx files to grab locations based on routing, limit gulp process time
 * Write content for About
 * SAMR page with link to email list
-* Delete from detail pages should redirect

 Eventually:
 * Pagination for lists